ViceBooster/HA-CEBL/README.md

 ## 🚀 **What's New in v1.54 "Championship Edition"**

 This isn't just an update - it's a **complete transformation**!
-We've rebuilt the entire integration with the official CEBL API to deliver professional-grade sports data.
+We've rebuilt the entire integration with the official CEBL and GeniusSports APIs to deliver professional-grade sports data.

 ### ✨ **Professional Sports Dashboard Experience**
 - 🎯 **4 Comprehensive Sensors Per Team** (instead of 1 basic sensor)